 Our gluten-free story began in early 2012.
 My husband had been experiencing chronic back pain for years due to severely bulging discs in his lower back that resulted in back surgery.
 He continued to experience back pain even after his surgery, and we sought the help of a rheumatologist – even though we were told his issues stemmed from osteoarthritis.

 After some initial testing, we were hit with the news – not only did my husband have rheumatoid arthritis but he had spondylitis – an autoimmune disease like rheumatoid arthritis that causes severe pain in the spine and could lead to the spine fusing together.
 Diet was directly linked to his condition.
 In fact, his holistic doctor told him that gluten allergies and autoimmune diseases go hand in hand.

 Gluten and Autoimmune Issues

-So my husband got tested for food allergies and not surprisingly found out he was borderline celiac, as well as allergic to soy and eggs.
+So my husband got tested for food allergies (we got this gluten allergy lab test at home – recommended by our doctor) and not surprisingly found out he was celiac, as well as allergic to soy and eggs.
 He also had leaky gut syndrome (intestinal permeability syndrome), which is caused by damage to the lining of the gut making it difficult for the body to absorb food and nutrients properly.
 This is why those with leaky gut often have health issues such as celiac disease, irritable bowl syndrome, allergies, asthma and autoimmune disorders.
 Again, leaky gut syndrome is common in those with autoimmune issues.